-4. Arc-force control
+5. Arc-force control

-Operates in MMA mode only.
-This control alters the welding dynamics of the machine to facilitate welding with different types of welding electrodes (e.g. general purpose, celulosic, low hydrogen and iron powder).
-Turning towards maximum will increase penetration at the expense of increased welding splatter, turning towards minimum will reduce penetration but the arc will be smoother and less fierce.
+Operates in MMA mode only and controls the welding dynamics of the machine to facilitate welding with different types of welding electrodes.
+Turning clockwise will increase penetration at the expense of increased welding spatter, turning anti-clockwise will reduce penetration but the arc will be smoother and less fierce.